School of Music, Theatre, and Dance: Facilities

 The school's facilities are located in Ann Arbor, Michigan.
-On the University of Michigan north campus, these include the Earl V. Moore Building, the Stearns Building, the Walgreen Drama Center, and the Lurie Carillon.
+On the University of Michigan north campus, these include the Earl V. Moore Building, the Stearns Building, the Walgreen Drama Center, the Dance Building and the Lurie Carillon.
 Specific north campus facilities include studios in the James and Anne Duderstadt Center, as well as the Arthur Miller Theater and the Stamps Auditorium (both in the Walgreen Drama Center).
 The Miller Theater is the only theater given permission by the estate of Arthur Miller to bear the playwright's name.
 On central campus, the school's facilities include Hill Auditorium, the Power Center and Burton Memorial Tower, which houses the Charles Baird Carillon.
 The university's south campus is home to William D. Revelli Hall, which houses offices and rehearsal space for the University of Michigan Marching Band.

 History of the Moore Building

-The majority of the school's teaching spaces, faculty offices, and music library, are located in the Earl V. Moore Building.
+The majority of the school's teaching spaces, faculty offices, and music library, are located in the Earl V. Moore School of Music Building.
 This building is named after a previous dean of the school, and was designed in a mid-century modern style by architect Eero Saarinen.
 Saarinen was commissioned to design the master plan for the University of Michigan's North Campus, he requested to design the music school building (now the Earl V. Moore Building).

 The original scheme called for an L-shaped building and a circular concert hall.
 Completed in 1964, the result was a five-level pavilion with flanking wings.
 Saarinen envisioned a building in harmony with nature, and so designed the building to be built into a hill overlooking a pond.
 The brick-clad concrete structure has narrow vertical windows that contrast with the horizontal brick patterns, thought to represent the alternating colors of piano keys.
 The brick color is known as "Cranbrook Buff" for its reference to the color of the buildings on the campus of the Cranbrook Education Community.
 The style of this building has influenced almost all of the later construction on North Campus.

-The building contains 2 rehearsal/concert halls, 45 performance teaching studios, 18 classrooms, 40 offices, a large library, 120 practice rooms, including 12 organ practice rooms, and other special facilities for piano, harp, harpsichord and percussion practice.
+The original building contained 2 rehearsal/concert halls, 45 performance teaching studios, 18 classrooms, 40 offices, a large library, 120 practice rooms, including 12 organ practice rooms, and other special facilities for piano, harp, harpsichord and percussion practice.
 The construction of this building allowed for the first increase in enrollment since 1946.

 During construction of the building, Saarinen was diagnosed with a brain tumor, but he was able to watch the progress of the building from his room at University Hospital.

 According to the financial report submitted by President Harlan Hatcher to the Board of Regents in 1966, the University of Michigan had the second academic music school in the United States, after the University of Indiana School of Music.
 The Ann Arbor campus and the University Division of the National Music Camp at Interlochen enrolled the largest summer music session in the U.S.